rahulgopinath/rahulgopinath.github.io/_posts/2024-07-01-lr-parsing.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
-# Building the NFA
+## Building the NFA
-Now, let us try and build these dynamically.
+Let us try and build these dynamically.
 We first build an NFA of the grammar.
 For that, we begin by adding a new state `<>` to grammar.
 First, we add a start extension to the grammar.

+### Augment Grammar with Start

 <!--
 ############